What is the most massive gravitational-wave source?: Inferring the maximum binary black hole mass using LVK priors

-Suppose for now that the shape of this prior is accurate, i.e., the true total masses of detectable gravitational-wave events follow this distribution.
-We can then attempt to learn the true value of $M_{max}$, the maximum total mass in the population of detectable binary black holes, from the full set of observations to date.
-This is a very simple example of hierarchical modelling.
-We will eschew selection effects \citep[see, e.g.,][for a discussion of hierarchical modelling in the presence of both selection effects and measurement uncertainties]{Mandel:2018select} and consider a hierarchical model of the total mass distribution of the population of {\it detectable} merging binary black holes.
-Assuming a flat prior on the population-level parameter $M_{max}$, its posterior is then given by \be p(M_{max} | \{data\}) \propto \Pi_{i=1}^N p(d_i | M_{max}), \ee where the full data set consists of $N$ events $d_1$...$d_N$.
+Consider a hierarchical model of the total mass distribution of the population of detectable merging binary black holes.
+Assuming a flat prior on the population-level parameter $M_{max}$, its posterior is given by \be p(M_{max} | \{data\}) \propto \Pi_{i=1}^N p(d_i | M_{max}), \ee where the full data set consists of $N$ events $d_1$...$d_N$.
 The likelihood for a given event $d_i$ given the population model parametrized by $M_{max}$ is \bel{integral} p(d_i | M_{max}) = \int p(d_i | M) p(M|M_{max}) dM. \ee Here, $p(M|M_{max})$ is given by Eq.~(\ref{pM}) while the likelihood $p(d_i | M)$ can be obtained, up to normalisation, by dividing the LVK posterior by the priors $\pi_{LVK}(M)$ used in the original analyses.
-In practice, the integral in Eq.~(\ref{integral}) can therefore be estimated as a Monte Carlo sum over the available LVK posterior samples: \be p(d_i | M_{max}) \propto \frac{1}{N_s} \sum_{k=1}^{N_s} \frac{p(M_k | M_{max})}{\pi_{LVK}(M)}. \ee where $N_s$ is the number of posterior samples $\{M_k\}$ for event $i$.
-I will assume that the LVK used priors that are flat over a sufficiently broad range that the total mass prior is $\pi_{LVK}(M) \propto M$.
-Although LVK posterior samples are available \citep{GWTC4}, for technical convenience I approximate the posterior on each event as a sum of two half-Gaussians, each with a peak centered on the reported LVK median, with the half-Gaussian extending above (below) the LVK median having a standard deviation equal to the positive (negative) range of the 90\% credible interval divided by 1.645 so that the sum of the two half-Gaussians contains 90\% of the posterior within the reported 90\% credible interval range.
-I use all events with source-frame total mass posteriors released to date\footnote{\url{https://gwosc.org/eventapi/html/GWTC/}} with false alarm rates less than 1 per year.
+In practice, the integral in Eq.~(\ref{integral}) can therefore be estimated as a Monte Carlo sum over the available LVK posterior samples: \be p(d_i | M_{max}) \propto \frac{1}{N_s} \sum_{k=1}^{N_s} \frac{p(M_k | M_{max})}{\pi_{LVK}(M_k)}. \ee where $N_s$ is the number of posterior samples $\{M_k\}$ for event $i$.
+I will assume that the LVK used priors that are flat over a sufficiently broad range that the total mass prior is $\pi_{LVK}(M) \propto M$ in the range of interest; this is broadly consistent with the released prior samples.
+I implicitly marginalize over other parameters.
+As discussed below, the results are insensitive to these simplifications.
+I use all events with source-frame total mass posteriors released to date\footnote{\url{https://gwosc.org/eventapi/html/GWTC/}} with false alarm rates less than 1 per year, using the LVK-default ``mixed'' samples from analyses with different gravitational-waveform families.